getsentry/sentry-docs/src/wizard/flutter/index.md

 Check out [the documentation](https://docs.sentry.io/platforms/flutter/performance/instrumentation/) to learn more about the API and automatic instrumentations.

-## Uploads Debug Symbols
+## Upload Debug Symbols

+Debug symbols provide information that Sentry displays on the **Issue Details** page to help you triage an issue.
+We offer a range of methods to provide Sentry with debug symbols.

-Use the Sentry Dart Plugin to upload debug symbols for Android, iOS/macOS and source maps for Web to Sentry via [sentry-cli](https://docs.sentry.io/product/cli/).
+Check out [Debug Symbols](platforms/flutter/upload-debug/) documentation to upload debug symbols for Android, iOS/macOS and source maps for Web to Sentry.

 ### Install